crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-security-vs-offensive-security/README.md

 ### Blue teaming core functions

 The blue team refers to the defensive security side of an organization.
 Blue teaming is a functional concept (what they do) rather than a formal team name like SOC and CSIRT.

+Blue teaming is a broader concept that includes roles outside SOC/CSIRT, such as security engineers and threat hunters.

+By analogy, the blue team is akin to Military Defense Forces (all defensive roles).
+SOC i
+* SOC = "Radar Operators & Patrol Units" (constant monitoring).
+* CSIRT = "SWAT Team" (activated for critical incidents).

 The activities of blue teams focus on preventing attacks, detecting threats, and responding to incidents.

 **Summary of Blue Team Activities**